-The Principal will make the decision to cancel school due to inclement weather by 7:00 AM on Sunday morning.
+The Principal will make the decision to cancel school due to inclement weather by 7:30 AM on Sunday morning.
 An email message will be sent out to parents and teachers stating that school has been cancelled for that day.
-Additionally, closings will be announced on WMUR-TV, and on the synagogue's phone answering system.